jonandel/ha-hildebrandglow-dcc/README.md

 The sensors created integrate directly into Home Assistant's [Home Energy Management](https://www.home-assistant.io/docs/energy/).
 It is recommended you use the daily usage and cost sensors in the Energy integration.
+However, be aware that due to the lower refresh rate of this Integration, you will need to wait until the sensors have data, before you can add/edit them into the Energy dashboard (they will have an indepterminate state before that) - so wait an hour or two.

 [![Open your Home Assistant instance and show your Energy configuration panel.](https://my.home-assistant.io/badges/config_energy.svg)](https://my.home-assistant.io/redirect/config_energy/)